-CEMF Section Requirement Document Reference 3.6c The Princip which as a i.
-Dep bal Contractor will prepare and implement site based progressive Environmental Control Maps (ECM's) minimum: picts the current representation of the site; Attachment 10 ii.
-Indi icate which environmental procedures, environmental approvals, or licences are applicable iii.
-Illus strate the site, showing significant structures, work areas and boundaries; iv.
-Illus strate the environmental control measures and environmentally sensitive receivers; v.
-Is e endorsed by the Principal Contractors Environmental Manager or delegate; vi.
-Incl lude all the training and competency requirements for relevant workers; and vii.
-Be com communicated to relevant workers, including sign-off for the appropriate procedures prior to nmencing works on the specific site and / or activity.
-3.7a Where the requirement for an additional environmental assessment is identified, this will be undertaken prior to undertaking any construction activities.
-The environmental assessment will include: N/A to SEMP as activities not i.
-Ado escription of the existing surrounding environment; defined as ii.
-Det wor tails of the ancillary works and construction activities required to be carried out including the hours of rks; construction iii.
-An a nois assessment of the environmental impacts of the works, including, but not necessarily limited to, traffic, se and vibration, air quality, soil and water, ecology and heritage iv.
-Det min tails of mitigation measures and monitoring specific to the works that would be implemented to nimise environmental impacts; and v.
-Ider (inc ntification of the timing for completion of the construction works, and how the sites would be reinstated cluding any necessary rehabilitation).
-3.8a Prior to the commencement of construction the Principal Contractors are to offer Pre-construction Building Condition Surveys, in writing, to the owners of buildings where there is a potential for construction activities to cause damage regardless of severity.
+CEMF Section Requirement Document Reference 3.6c The Principal Contractor will prepare and implement site based progressive Environmental Control Maps (ECM's) which as a minimum: i.
+Depicts the current representation of the site; ii.
+Indicate which environmental procedures, environmental approvals, or licences are applicable iii.
+Illustrate the site, showing significant structures, work areas and boundaries; iv.
+Illustrate the environmental control measures and environmentally sensitive receivers; v.
+Is endorsed by the Principal Contractors Environmental Manager or delegate; vi.
+Include all the training and competency requirements for relevant workers; and vii.
+Be communicated to relevant workers, including sign-off for the appropriate procedures prior to commencing works on the specific site and / or activity.
+Attachment 10 3.7a Where the requirement for an additional environmental assessment is identified, this will be undertaken prior to undertaking any construction activities.
+The environmental assessment will include: A description of the existing surrounding environment; Details of the ancillary works and construction activities required to be carried out including the hours of works; An assessment of the environmental impacts of the works, including, but not necessarily limited to, traffic, noise and vibration, air quality, soil and water, ecology and heritage Details of mitigation measures and monitoring specific to the works that would be implemented to minimise environmental impacts; and V. Identification of the timing for completion of the construction works, and how the sites would be reinstated (including any necessary rehabilitation).
+N/A to SEMP as activities not defined as construction 3.8a Prior to the commencement of construction the Principal Contractors are to offer Pre-construction Building Condition Surveys, in writing, to the owners of buildings where there is a potential for construction activities to cause damage regardless of severity.
 If accepted, the Principal Contractor will produce a comprehensive written and photographic condition report produced by an appropriate professional prior to relevant works commencing.
-Section 9.2.3, Section 10.2 and Attachment 2 3.8b Prior to the commencement of construction the Principal Contractor will prepare a Road Dilapidation Report for all Attachment 2 local public roads proposed to be used by heavy vehicles.
+Section 9.2.3, Section 10.2 and Attachment 2 3.8b Prior to the commencement of construction the Principal Contractor will prepare a Road Dilapidation Report for all local public roads proposed to be used by heavy vehicles.
 Dilapidation reports are to include other road infrastructure such as signs, curbs, applicable driveways and pedestrian paths.
+Attachment 2